sjjsy/neronet/doc/start_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To avoid inputting your password every time Neronet uses a SSH connection for something, it is advisable to set up passwordless SSH login.
+To avoid inputting your password every time Neronet uses a SSH connection for something, it is advisable to set up passwordless SSH login for your clusters.

 `Here
 <http://www.linuxproblem.org/art_9.html>`_ is a simple guide on how to do it.